 BACHELOR OF ARTS DEGREE

 The Bachelor of Arts degree in Art offers concentrations in drawing, painting, sculpture, graphics and crafts.
-The program provides the student broad technical knowledge and professional skills through varied instruction in the disciplines.
+The program provides the student with broad technical knowledge and professional skills through varied instruction in the disciplines.
 It is further reinforced by arranged interaction with professional artists through residencies, seminars, and student apprenticeships/internships, and by liberal subjects promoting identification of purpose and social awareness–necessary adjuncts to the development of the creative artist.
-Potential Art majors seeking admittance into the dis- cipline must submit a portfolio of previous work for review and approval before major status can be granted.
+Potential Art majors seeking admittance into the discipline must submit a portfolio of previous work for review and approval before major status can be granted.
 Additionally, for acceptance into and graduation from the discipline, each student must have, and thereafter maintain a cumulative grade point average of 2.25 or better.
-All ma- jors must earn a minimum grade of C in each art course.
-Majors must perform satisfactorily on the Regents’ Test and complete the
+All majors must earn a minimum grade of C in each art course.
+Majors must perform satisfactorily on the Regents’ Test and complete the departmental exit examination and a senior exhibit.`

-GRADUATE RECORD EXAMINATION.

-The Bachelor of Arts degree in Music offers applied concentration in voice, piano, wind instruments, and percussion.
-The program also offers courses in music theory, ear-training, counterpoint, form and analysis, music history, and literature with emphasis on performance, leading to fur- therfurther study at the graduate or professional level.
+The Bachelor of Arts degree in Music offers applied concentrations in voice, piano, wind instruments, and percussion.
+The program also offers courses in music theory, ear-training, counterpoint, form and analysis, music history, and literature with emphasis on performance, leading to further study at the graduate or professional level.
 Participation in performance organizations relative to the student’s area of applied specialty is also required.
 Music majors may enter the discipline either at the freshman or transfer level.
-It is important for entering freshman music majors to iden- tify themselves before or upon registration, as there are music division entrance requirements.
-It is important that potential music majors imme- diately become enrolled in the proper sequential theory and applied classes which begin at the freshman level.
+It is important for entering freshman music majors to identify themselves before or upon registration, as there are music division entrance requirements.
+It is important that potential music majors immediately become enrolled in the proper sequential theory and applied classes which begin at the freshman level.
 Transfer students will enter at a stage commensurate with their level of proficiency and prior instruction.
-For acceptance into major vocal or instrumental applied courses, stu- dents must have had prior instruction and demonstrate requisite proficiency via an audition before the music faculty.
+For acceptance into major vocal or instrumental applied courses students must have had prior instruction and demonstrate requisite proficiency via an audition before the music faculty.
 A second juried audition prior to acceptance into junior level applied courses is also required, and a final Senior Recital must be presented in order to graduate.
 Additionally, for acceptance into and graduation from the discipline, each student must have and maintain a cumulative grade point average of 2.25 or better.
 All majors must earn a minimum grade of C in each music course.
-Majors must perform satisfactorily on the Regents’ Test and must take the De- partmental Exit Exam.
+Majors must perform satisfactorily on the Regents’ Test and must take the Departmental Exit Exam.

-The Bachelor of Arts degree in Speech and Theatre offers two concentrations for which students may receive degree specialization: Speech Con- centration and Theatre Concentration.
+The Bachelor of Arts degree in Speech and Theatre offers two concentrations for which students may receive degree specialization: Speech Concentration and Theatre Concentration.
 Students with specific objectives (law, radio and television, announcing or politics) may consult with faculty for advice on a program of study which would best serve their career ambitions.
 The program is designed to provide maximum flexibility in meeting the varied interests and career objectives of its students.
 Each of the concentrations has specific requirements, i.e., dramatic performances, qualifying examinations, oral presentations, etc.; however, students in both concentrations are required to have a grade point average of 2.25 or better to enter and exit the Bachelor of Arts program in Speech and Theatre.
 A grade of C or better is required in all major courses.
 Majors must also perform satisfactorily on the Regents’ Test and complete the Departmental Exit Examination.

 BACHELOR OF MUSIC EDUCATION